 Volunteer Opportunities at Brethren Woods

 Do you have a desire to share God's love with children and youth?
 Do you want to be a part of God's mission at camp?
 They you're are in the right place!
-Brethren Woods counts on Christian servant leaders like you to help the summer camp run smoothly each year.
-Volunteers usually serve for a week at a time, but longer or shorter options are also available.
+Brethren Woods counts on Christian servant leaders like you to help camp run smoothly each year.
+Summer volunteers usually serve for a week at a time, but longer or shorter options are also available.
 Year-round volunteer opportunities vary from a few hours to a day/weekend/week or more.
-Below are job descriptions for Summer 2021 volunteer positions.
+Below are job descriptions for summer volunteer positions.
 You can click on each of them to get a more in-depth description of each job.